Universal Credit

 You can only apply online for Universal Credit.

 Universal Credit applicants can benefit from a free financial health check.
 We have enlisted the help of local Citizens Advice to help you #makeyourmoneygofurther.
-Simply discuss making your money go further with your work coach, who is based in your local jobcentre, and you will be given a free and confidential meeting with the local Citizens Advice to review your household income and bills.
+Simply discuss making your money go further with your work coach, who is based in your local Jobcentre, and you will be given a free and confidential meeting with the local Citizens Advice to review your household income and bills.

 Universal Credit accounts will be available to view online similar to online banking.
 You will be able to make changes to your circumstance in real time and check payments and awards as and when you can, rather than having to phone or make an appointment with your work coach.